ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 1/readme.md

 -	Data is missing for the Ward_Name, Ward_ID, and Hood_Name  columns for all rows.

 -	On closer inspection of the data it was found that there are several rows per accident number (ACCNUM).
-In order to accurately visual counts of accidents for  various attributes duplicates were dropped.
+In order to accurately visualize counts of accidents for  various attributes duplicates were dropped.
 There are **263** unique accidents in this dataset.

 -	Various visualizations were done with this dataset to get a sense of the accidents **(please see notebook)**: